 - Organised an assembly where they actively engaged the whole school in understanding what co-operative values are through drama

 - Formulated appropriate survey questions to find out how much their fellow pupils and their parents knew about co-operatives and co-operative values.

-- Used Survey Monkey to spread their survey as far in to their community as possible as well as conducting classroom surveys with all classes in their school.
+- Used Survey Monkey to survey their local community and involve them as much as possible as well as conducting classroom surveys with all classes in their school.

 - To help other schools understand and share the co-operative message, they undertook to make a short film (see above) and some presentation which could be made available on the council website.
 They used “imovie” and “powtoon” in creative ways to ensure the message they were sharing was engaging as well as correct.

 Outcomes and what pupils gained

 Pupils gained a greater awareness of what the democratic process meant, how co-operative values can support and influence their engagement with their school and how they can successfully contribute to their wider community.
 They developed enterprising skills through taking responsibility for sharing their knowledge at assemblies and with parents.

 Sustainability is achieved through the pupils planning to apply for level 2 Schools of Co-operation Award and the following year for level3 which will involve them having an annual enterprising co-operative event in their school.